ieeevr/2024-test/attend/accommodations/index.md

         These hotels include bus transportation to the Magic Kingdom, which is a 0.3 mile (0.5 km) walk along a sidewalk to the <b>Contemporary Resort</b>.
 Alternatively, one can take a bus to the <a href="https://disneyworld.disney.go.com/guest-services/resort-transportation/" target="_blank">Disney Transportation and Ticket Center</a> and take a monorail directly to the <b>Contemporary Resort</b>.
 The buses usually take between 20 and 35 minutes, depending on the time of day — there is more likely a wait at opening and close.
 Lyft also offers a “Minivan” service in the resort area for those looking for alternative ride-share transit.
 All include on-premises restaurants and are good options for those intending to visit Disney parks during your stay.
     </p>
     <p>
+        <i class="bold">The room rates and availability are subject to change at the time of booking.</i>
         <ol start = "2">
             <li>
                 <a href="https://disneyworld.disney.go.com/resorts/pop-century-resort/" target="_blank">Disney’s Pop Century Resort</a><br/>